Apply or renew

 You may park for an unlimited period within these marked bays, whilst your badge is on display.

 Information on where your Blue Badge is NOT valid for parking is detailed in the Blue Badge Scheme: rights and responsibilities in England booklet that was sent to you when you received your Badge.
-If you need further copies, please see the PDF copy below:-

 The Blue Badge is not a licence to park anywhere.
 You must NOT park during the time a ban on loading or unloading is in force (normally indicated by one or two yellow marks on the kerb at the times shown on post mounted plates).